-You do not need to spend $1000’s on a laptop, in order to produce good quality music, you just need something that performs pretty well with low amounts of latency.
+You do not need to spend $1000 on a laptop to produce good quality music, you just need something that performs pretty well with low amounts of latency.

 2. Recording Software (DAW)

-Some DAW programs are totally free but most come with a price.
-These prices do vary a lot (check out this list of some of the best DAWs for more information).
+Some DAW programs are free but most come with a price.
+These prices do vary a lot.

-For a number of years, Pro Tools has been seen as the “industry standard” DAW for audio recording and mixing.
+For several years, Pro Tools has been seen as the “industry standard” DAW for audio recording and mixing.
 It’s available on both Mac and PC but does come with a hefty price tag.

-Logic Pro and GarageBand are both Mac only DAWs so if you are planning on using a PC, these will not work.
+Logic Pro and GarageBand are both Mac-only DAWs so if you are planning on using a PC, these will not work.
 However, if you do own a Mac, these are both very user-friendly and both have their own plus points.
-Logic’s being that it is not only a great piece of software for recording, its great for MIDI sequencing if you ever wanted to get into that side of music.
+Logic Pro, being that it is not only a great piece of software for recording, but it’s also great for MIDI sequencing if you ever want to get into that side of music.